The Dramatics: Career

 The Dramatics, founded by Ron Banks (May 10, 1951 – March 4, 2010), Larry Demps, Rod Davis, Elbert Wilkins and Larry Reed, originally formed in 1964.
 They were originally known as the Sensations, but changed their billing to the Dramatics in 1965.
 Their first release in 1965 entitled "Bingo" was recorded for Wingate, a division of Golden World Records in Detroit, Michigan.
 By 1967, Motown had absorbed the entire Golden World Records operation.
 The Dramatics then moved to another local Detroit label, Sport Records, where they garnered their first minor hit single, "All Because of You".
-After becoming a victim in the July 1967 Algiers Motel incident, including the police killing of the group's valet Fred Temple, Reed and Davis eventually left the group, and were replaced by William Wee Gee Howard and Willie Ford (July 10, 1950 – May 28, 2019) in 1969.
+After becoming victims in the July 1967 Algiers Motel incident, including the police killing of the group's valet Fred Temple, Reed and Davis eventually left the group, and were replaced by William "Wee Gee" Howard and Willie Ford (July 10, 1950 – May 28, 2019) in 1969.

 The Dramatics signed with Stax Records of Memphis, Tennessee in 1968, but moved on after one unsuccessful release, the 1969 Temptations-inspired tune "Your Love Was Strange" (Volt VOA 4029), written by group members Ron Banks, William "Wee Gee" Howard, and Elbert "Al" Wilkins, which got regional airplay, but never charted nationally.
-This song was re-released as the "B" side to the hit, "Toast To The Fool" (Volt VOA 4082) three years later.
+This song was re-released as the "B" side to the hit, "Toast to the Fool" (Volt VOA 4082) three years later.
 However, producer Don Davis re-signed them to Volt, a Stax subsidiary, in 1971 after the group teamed up with Detroit writer-producer, Tony Hester.
 They broke through with their first release recorded with Hester, "Whatcha See Is Whatcha Get", which Hester offered them after seeing the group perform in a Detroit nightclub.
 The song went into the Top 10 of the Billboard Hot 100, peaking at number 9 and climbing to number 3 in the R&B chart.
 "Whatcha See Is Whatcha Get" was awarded gold disc status by the R.I.A.A. in December 1971.